kristinemlarson/gnssrefl/README_invsnr.md

 *Output of the invsnr Code*

-The code makes a first cut of reflector height estimation using a Lomb Scargle Periodogram.
+The code makes a first cut of LSP reflector height estimation.
 It also does a cubic spline fit and then the spline fit estimation.
+I am still working on creating a txt/csv version of the smooth results.
 *No phase center or refraction corrections are currently applied.*
-(I am still working in this, especially storing the outputs.)

 *Example for station AT01*